 The title “Beyond The Lighted Stage” is of course lovingly borrowed lyrics from their song, “Limelight” and, such, is a candid look at the band on and off the stage.

-Lovingly assembling new interviews, archival footage and behind the scenes with back stage footage from the Snakes and Arrows Tour, Rush -Beyond The Lighted Stage is both revealing and satisfying for the casual, to the most die hard fan of Rush and is a great Rock and Roll movie.
+Lovingly assembling new interviews, archival and behind the scenes footage from the Snakes and Arrows Tour, Rush -Beyond The Lighted Stage is both revealing and satisfying for the casual, to the most die hard fan of Rush and is a great Rock and Roll movie.
 Obviously, re-watching it now in 2021 after the passing of Neil Peart, it is, of course, bittersweet.
 The movie, which follows the progression of the band up to their triumphant return (after the tragic death of Neil Peart’s son), could not have foreseen the untimely death of Neil Peart himself and consequently the end of Rush.
-Watching the film now during this pandemic, with the footage of the live crowds loosing their minds to the music of Rush performing on stage, it seem in retrospect like a world away, but it’s movies like this that remind us and inspire us to dream bigger.
+Watching the film now during this pandemic, with the footage of the live crowds loosing their minds to the music of Rush performing on stage, it seems, in retrospect, a world away, but it’s movies like this that remind us and inspire us to dream bigger.